 - On Tuesday, Nov.
 5, crews reopened US 101 to two lanes through the Purdy Canyon north of Shelton.
-A temporary signal that had been in place to provide traffic control has been removed.

 - WSDOT would like to thank residents and commuters for their patience while this project was under way.

 The detour is no longer necessary, as crews reopened US 101 to two lanes of traffic on Tuesday, Nov.
 5, 2013.

 The slope was unstable and a chronic issue resulting in emergency maintenance and road closures.
 To stabilize the slope, WSDOT removed 76,000 cubic yards, or about 7,600 dump trucks, of dirt and material and reshaped the slope.